-Doctor: Trump improving, but not ‘out of the woods’ yet
+Trump improving but not ‘out of the woods’ yet, doctor says

 On Saturday, Conley said Trump’s blood oxygen level was 96%, which is in the normal range.
 The two experimental drugs he has received, given through an IV, have shown some promise against COVID-19.
 On Friday, he was given a single dose of a drug Regeneron Pharmaceuticals Inc. is testing to supply antibodies to help his immune system fight the virus.

-Friday night, he began a five-day course of remdesivir, a Gilead Sciences drug currently used for moderately and severely ill patients.
-The drugs work in different ways — the antibodies help the immune system rid the body of virus and remdesivir curbs the virus’ ability to multiply.
+On Friday night, he began a five-day course of remdesivir, a Gilead Sciences drug currently used for moderately and severely ill patients.
+The drugs work in different ways — the antibodies help the immune system rid the body of virus and remdesivir curbs the virus’s ability to multiply.

 “We’re maximizing all aspects of his care,” attacking the virus in multiple ways, Conley said.
 “I didn’t want to hold anything back if there was any possibility it would add value to his care.”